We may receive a commission on purchases made from links.

 The company went on to huge things after the show, including moving to larger offices in 2014.
 In no time, countless famous faces were spotted wearing the brand.
 In 2017, Litter's backlace was worn by Irina Shayk for "Sports Illustrated," while Gigi Hadid wore a bralette from the company for the magazine the year prior.
 With notable fans like that, it's no surprise Reality Titbit reported in 2022 that the brand had achieved an annual turnover of $6 million!

 Though Litter Jewelry saw a lot of initial success in the 2010s with Daymond John and Mark Cuban on board, more than a decade after its "Shark Tank" appearance, the brand's future seems unclear.
-As of August 2023, the brand's once thriving website simply states "Coming soon[.]
-A new website is in the works!" with no links to actually purchase any of the line's many products.
+As of February 2025, the brand's once thriving website simply states, "Coming soon[.]
+A new website is in the works!"
+There are no links to actually purchase any of the line's many products, and worse still, it's been this way since at least August 2023.

 Advertisement

 The company's presence on social media also appears to have stopped.
 Litter Jewelry's Instagram page hasn't been updated since April 2020, with the last upload promoting a line of chain facemasks.
 Before abandoning the social media site, Litter Jewelry had amassed a fairly sizable Instagram following, with over 15,400 fans and hundreds of likes on every post.
-Its Facebook page, meanwhile, hasn't been updated since 2018, and its Twitter account has been abandoned even longer.
-The sisters' last updated their more than 1,400 followers on Twitter way back in 2016.
+Its Facebook page, meanwhile, hasn't been updated since 2018, and its Twitter account no longer exists.
+Back when it was still active, the sisters last updated their more than 1,400 followers in 2016.

 Advertisement

-As for what Burdick's up to now, her LinkedIn lists her experience as being a designer at Litter, with no other current job specified.
-Her private Instagram doesn't make mention of the company in the bio, instead reading, "Animals/Family/Nature/sports."
+As for what Mackenzie is up to now, her LinkedIn lists her experience as being a designer at Litter, with no other current job specified.
+Her Instagram doesn't make mention of the company in the bio, instead reading, "Animals/Family/Nature/sports."

 Recommended